VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Indexed-Search/integration/configuring-elastic-app-search.md

-# Configuring Elastic App Search
+# Elastic App Search Configuration

 This guide will explain how to configure and run Elastic App Search for your environment.